yoriyuki/Camomile/README.md

 ## Author

-Camomile is currently maintained by Romain Beauxis <romain.beauxis@gmail.co>
+Camomile is currently maintained by Romain Beauxis <romain.beauxis@gmail.com>
 and was forked over from the original project with permission from @yoriyuki

 However, the project is still in needs of active contributors.
 Please file pull